CluckeyMcCormick/neon-city-generator/README.md

 Uses techniques described by Shamus Young in his [Pixel City](http://www.shamusyoung.com/twentysidedtale/?p=2940) project.

+This project was built using the [JMonkey Engine](https://github.com/jMonkeyEngine) and this repository is maintained using the built-in team tools in the JMonkey SDK.
+So if you want to look at the project or build it for yourself, you'll need to download the SDK first.

+This project also makes use of [Tralala's SpriteLibrary](https://hub.jmonkeyengine.org/t/spritelibrary-efficient-render-of-sprites/20901) for the JMonkeyEngine.

 Requirements
 -----
 Although this is an ongoing project, and is subject to changes in direction, I think it'd be useful to outline some basic requirements.